 ‘That’s great news, all figured out then.’

 We get to my place and I reach for the keys.
 I know it sounds stupid, but by now I can’t help wanting to listen to his story.
-Something tells me that one way or another, it will have an impact.
-Or maybe he just knows how to sell himself to women.
+He is strange and I feel strange, but there is this pull – this strange pull – that I can’t fight, and something tells me that I shouldn’t.

-‘That — what you said to yourself.
-I promise you it will make you understand things.’
+‘That – what you said to yourself.
+You shouldn’t pull away now.
+I promise it will make a lot of sense.’

 ‘Are you talking about…’